tytydraco/yessleep/out/Im_a_Cop_in_Upstate_New_York_Someone_Is_Dressing_up_as_Santa_Claus_and_Killing_People_Part_1.md

 The constant reminders of her absence, the echoes of her laughter in our now-empty apartment, the unresolved case file that sat on my desk - it all became too much.The emptiness cast a shadow over everything I knew and loved.
 I needed a change of scenery, a chance to breathe, to heal.

-So, when a position for a senior investigator opened up in a quieter, more serene part of upstate New York, I jumped at it.
+So, when a position for a senior investigator opened up in a quiet part of upstate New York, I jumped at it.

-I thought I had left this life behind – the never-ending stream of difficult cases, one bleeding into the next.
+I thought I had left that life behind – the never-ending stream of difficult cases, one bleeding into the next.
 Yet here I am, on Christmas Eve, facing a grim reminder that no place is immune to crime.

 I see the cozy lake house, nestled on the shores of Saranac Lake, standing isolated, cordoned off with police tape.
 The snow gently falls, adding a serene contrast to the chaotic scene before me.